Modelling advice on choosing a professional model portfolio photographer in London.

 Beware of any so called modelling advice agencies where they ask you to ‘register free today’ on their website and upload your recent photo.
 Watch out for small print where you need to check a box ‘I understand that …is not an agency’ which is a sign to stay away.
 Typically they will tell you that you have modelling potential before asking you to pay a large fee first in order to ‘become a model’ and then you will probably never hear from them again.
 Also beware of any model agencies that ask for any upfront fees.
 No one should be charging you for modelling advice and a good model portfolio photographer will give you free modelling advice which can be invaluable.
 Also no one can apply to good agencies on your behalf - only you can do that so do NOT pay anyone for this service!

-Our photographer’s model photo shoots as featured on top model agency websites
+Our photographer’s model photo shoots as they were featured on top model agency websites